igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

     bytes memory data = svm.createBytes(100, 'data');
     ```
 3. Finally, we got to the place where all the magic happens:
 If you make a call to the symbolic address, Halmos will automatically process all known contracts by brute force.
 In this case, these are **DamnValuableToken**, **UnstoppableVault**, **UnstoppableMonitor** and, unexpectedly, **SymbolicAttacker** himself (we'll come back to this later).
 Accordingly, the symbolic calldata **data** will also be bruteforced as all possible entry points of contracts with corresponding symbolic parameters.
     ```solidity
     target.call(data);
     ```

 ## _isSolved() implementation and counterexample
-This function is a check function that is executed immediately after “check_unstoppable()”.
-The attacker has finished its work, so it's time to check the state and create a counterexample.
+This function is a check function that is executed immediately after `check_unstoppable()`. `attacker` has finished its work, so it's time to check the state and create a counterexample.
 The original checks look like:
 ```solidity
 function  _isSolved() private {